-- After polling day, the Prime Minister is likely to indicate that the incumbent government will operate in accordance with the caretaker convention until the political situation is resolved and Ministers have been sworn in (see paragraphs 6.16 to 6.35 of the Cabinet Manual about decision making during periods of caretaker government and the role of departments in that process). - During the caretaker period, Ministers continue to hold full executive authority, and are entitled to receive the same level of support that they normally receive from the departments and agencies for which they are responsible, including being advised and getting information for the purposes of administering government business within their portfolios. - 9 Ministers should, however, ensure that any requests that they make for advice or information from their officials are for the purposes of their portfolio responsibilities and not for party political purposes (including negotiations to form a government). - In summary, there are two arms to the caretaker convention: - 10.1 Where it is not clear who will form the next government: - 10.1.1 the normal business of government, and the day to day administration of departments and other agencies in the State sector may continue as usual; - decisions taken and specific policy determined before the start of the caretaker period may usually be implemented;
+- 7 After polling day, the Prime Minister is likely to indicate that the incumbent government will operate in accordance with the caretaker convention until the political situation is resolved and the new administration has been sworn in (see paragraphs 6.21 to 6.40 of the Cabinet Manual about decision making during periods of caretaker government and the role of departments in that process). - 8 During the caretaker period, Ministers continue to hold full executive authority, and are entitled to receive the same level of support that they normally receive from the departments and agencies for which they are responsible, including being advised and getting information for the purposes of administering government business within their portfolios. - 9 Ministers should, however, ensure that any requests that they make for advice or information from their officials are for the purposes of their portfolio responsibilities and not for party political purposes (including negotiations to form a government). - 10 In summary, there are two arms to the caretaker convention: - 10.1 Where it is not clear who will form the next government: - 10.1.1 the normal business of government, and the day to day administration of departments and other agencies in the State sector may continue as usual; - 10.1.2 decisions taken and specific policy determined before the start of the caretaker period may usually be implemented;